 Federal DentalBlue is an optional dental product with an additional premium that supplements the dental benefits included in your Service Benefit Plan coverage.
-Federal DentalBlue is available to Standard and Basic Option members who reside in one of the following Plan areas: Alabama, Illinois, New Mexico, Oklahoma, or Texas.
+Federal DentalBlue is available to members who reside in Alabama, Illinois, New Mexico, Oklahoma, or Texas.
 To purchase this additional coverage, complete and sign the Federal DentalBlue enrollment form, which you can obtain from your local Blue Cross and Blue Shield Plan.
-For more information on Federal DentalBlue, please contact us at:
+For more information, please contact us at: